mui/material-ui/docs/pages/blog/mui-x-mid-v6-features.md

 ---
 title: MUI X v6.11.1.
-A roundup of all new features.
+A roundup of all new features
 description: Support for time zones, Charts in alpha, Data Grid filtering, and more.
 date: 2023-08-14T00:00:00.000Z
 authors: ['richbustos', 'josefreitas']